HiConfiT/hiconfit-core/fm-package/README.md

 ## Features

-- Provides an object representing a feature model
+- Provides the data structure representing a feature model
-- Provides a feature model factory which can create a feature model parser for the format of the given feature model
+- Provides a feature model factory which can create a feature model parser which corresponds with the format of the given feature model
 - Supports the following feature model formats:
     1. [SPLOT feature models](splot-research.org).
 The file extension could be “.sxfm” or “.splx.”
     2. [FeatureIDE format](https://featureide.github.io).
 The file extension should be “xml.”
     3. v.control format.
 The feature model format of the v.control tool.
 The file extension should be “xmi.”
     4. [Glencoe format](https://glencoe.hochschule-trier.de).
 The file extension should be “json.”
     5. [Descriptive format](https://github.com/manleviet/CA-CDR-V2/blob/main/fm-package/src/test/resources/bamboobike.fm4conf).
 Our feature model format.
 The file extension should be “fm4conf”.

 ## How to get this package